 Defining the Playing Field

-The Franchise Disclosure Document (FDD) is a package that outlines the franchise relationship and is required by law in order for a business to offer the sale of franchises (read more about the FDD).
-Part of this package is the Franchise Agreement, which defines obligations and the relationship between the franchisor and its franchisee, basically outlining the “rules of the game” (see our frequently asked questions for more information on the Franchise Agreement).
+The Franchise Disclosure Document (FDD) is a package that outlines the franchise relationship and is required by law in order for a business to offer the sale of franchises (read more about the elements of a franchise disclosure document).
+It does not matter what part of the United States you reside or where in the United States you want to offer franchises, you must have this FDD package.
+Part of this package is the Franchise Agreement, which is a document that defines the obligations and the relationship between you (the franchisor) and your franchisees, basically outlining the “rules of the game” (see our frequently asked questions about franchising for more information on the Franchise Agreement).

-And it is good to know that when the FDD is updated or revised and if there are changes to the franchise term or renewal fees, when the current franchisee renews, the franchisee will be subject to the then-current terms of the new FDD (learn about what it means to update or revise the FDD).
+And it is good to know that when the FDD is updated or revised and if there are changes to the franchise relationship including term or renewal fees, when the current franchisee renews, the franchisee will be subject to the then-current terms of the new FDD (learn the difference between updating and renewing franchise documents).

 We certainly hope our clients foster long-term, fruitful relationships with their franchisees; but, you’ll be glad to know that the franchise term is NOT a forever.
 It is not a “till death do you part” situation!
 Based on the type of business you operate and other factors that we will take into consideration, we will identify what will be the best franchise term for you during the franchise development process.
 Call us directly at 1-877-615-5177 or feel free to contact us to learn more.